The Saem Cover Perfection Triple Pot Concealer

 This ingredient comes as a powder made up of small, porous, microbeads.
 It is used to add a silky feel to products and also helps absorb oil.

-Butyloctyl Salicylate is similar to octisalate.
-It a photostabilizer, SPF booster, emollient and solvent.
-Its main purpose is to evenly spread out ingredients.
+Butyloctyl Salicylate is a chemical UV filter structurally similar to octisalate.
+It is a photostabilizer, SPF booster, emollient and solvent.
+This ingredient helps evenly spread out ingredients.

-This ingredient is a common sunscreen ingredient carrier and photostabilizer.
-According to a manufacturer, it is suitable for carrying micro Titanium Dioxide, Zinc Oxide, and pigments.
+According to a manufacturer, it is suitable for pairing with micro Titanium Dioxide, Zinc Oxide, and pigments.

 Photostabilizers help stabilize UV-filters and prevents them from degrading quickly.

-Learn more about Butyloctyl SalicylateCi 77492 is also hydrated iron III oxide.
+Learn more about Butyloctyl SalicylateCI 77492 is also hydrated iron III oxide.
 It's sole purpose is to give a yellow hue to products.

 Iron III oxides are classified as inorganic chemicals for coloring.

-Synthetically created Ci 77492 is considered safer than those naturally found.
+Synthetically created CI 77492 is considered safer than those naturally found.
 This is because the synthetically created version may contain less impurities.
 Iron oxides are generally non-toxic and non-allergenic.

-Aluminum Hydroxide is a form of aluminum.
+Learn more about ParaffinAluminum Hydroxide is a form of aluminum.
 It can be naturally found in nature as the mineral gibbsite.
 In cosmetics, Aluminum Hydroxide is used as a colorant, pH adjuster, and absorbent.

 As a colorant, Aluminum Hydroxide may add opacity, or reduce the transparency.
 Aluminum hydroxide is contains both basic and acidic properties.